State Senator Gary Holder-Winfield represents New Haven and West Haven in the 10th Senate District in the Connecticut State Legislature.

-State Representative Gary Holder-Winfield represents New Haven and the 94th Assembly District in the Connecticut State Legislature.
-Drawing from his time as a New Haven activist, Gary has fought hard for real education reform, smarter economic development, and safer gun policies in Connecticut.
+During his time both as a State Senator and a State Representative, Gary has fought hard for real education reform, smarter economic development, and safer gun policies in Connecticut.
 Gary Holder-Winfield has proved himself a passionate, effective leader in the state legislature, standing strong on issues like the abolition of the death penalty.
 After a governor's veto blocked his first attempt to end the death penalty, Gary kept fighting and championed the bill a second time, winning both houses and the governor's approval in 2012.

 Before serving as a State Representative, Gary Holder-Winfield served for five years in the United State Navy as a nuclear engineer.
 In 2003, Gary attended South Connecticut State University and worked as a manager of electrical construction for Alstom Power.
 He is the founder of QUEST Educational Initiative and a national proponent of clean election laws.

-Originally from Bronx, New York, Representative Holder-Winfield credits his passion for social justice on his experience of growing up in a tough environment, his father succumbing to drugs and watching his mother struggle as a single mother.
-Representative Holder-Winfield is married to the woman whom he considers the greatest treasure in his life, Natalie.
+Originally from Bronx, New York, Senator Holder-Winfield credits his passion for social justice on his experience of growing up in a tough environment, his father succumbing to drugs and watching his mother struggle as a single mother.
+Senator Holder-Winfield is married to the woman whom he considers the greatest treasure in his life, Natalie.
 He says marrying her is the best decision he has ever made.